BohdansGitHub/Alpaca-Trading-Bot/README.md

 ## Description

-The Alpaca Trading Bot is a project that demonstrates a trading strategy using the Alpaca API.
-The bot combines a moving average crossover strategy with risk management and portfolio optimization techniques to make informed buy and sell decisions in the financial markets.
-This repository serves as a showcase for quantitative research and programming skills, particularly in the context of hedge funds and investment banks.
+The Alpaca Trading Bot is a trading solution designed to showcase the power of algorithmic trading strategies, risk management, portfolio optimization with **pyportfolioopt** library, parallel computing with the Dask library and the Alpaca API.
+This project demonstrates the integration of quantitative research, programming skills, financial analysis, and distributed computing to create an effective trading bot for equities.

+By combining a moving average crossover strategy with risk management techniques, the bot aims to make informed trading decisions.
+The portfolio optimization component provides insights into optimal asset allocation, helping traders achieve a balanced and diversified portfolio.

+To handle large-scale data processing efficiently, the project leverages the **Dask** library for parallel and distributed computing.
+This allows for faster data analysis, making the trading bot well-suited for handling substantial amounts of historical and real-time financial data.

+This repository is an educational resource for aspiring quantitative researchers, algorithmic traders, and finance enthusiasts.
+It serves as an example of how to structure and develop a trading bot that incorporates various quantitative techniques and takes advantage of parallel computing to make data-driven investment decisions.

+**Note**: This project is designed for paper trading on https://paper-api.alpaca.markets.
+Keep in mind that in a real-world scenario, you would need to delve deeper into factors, such as risk-adjusted performance metrics, correlation analysis, scenario-based simulations, etc.

 ## Features

 * Moving average crossover strategy implementation
+* Utilization of the **Dask** library for parallel and distributed computing to enhance data processing efficiency
 * Risk management to control position sizing and protect capital
-* Portfolio optimization to determine optimal asset allocation weights
+* Portfolio optimization using the **pyportfolioopt** library to determine optimal asset allocation weights
 * Alpaca API integration for fetching historical data and placing orders

 ## Setup Instructions